waithimajr/airbnb-clone-project/README.md

 - A **Review** is written by a **User** (guest) for a **Property** after a Booking.
 - A **Payment** is associated with a **Booking**.

+## Feature Breakdown

+### 1. User Management
+Allows users to register, log in, and manage their profiles.
+Users can act as **hosts** (listing properties) or **guests** (booking properties).
+This feature ensures secure authentication and role-based functionality.

+### 2. Property Management
+Hosts can create, update, and delete property listings.
+Each property includes details like title, description, location, price, and availability, making it easy for guests to find suitable accommodations.

+### 3. Booking System
+Guests can search for properties, check availability, and make reservations.
+The booking system manages check-in/check-out dates, booking status (pending, confirmed, cancelled), and ensures no double-bookings occur.

+### 4. Review System
+Guests can leave reviews and ratings for properties after completing a stay.
+This builds trust on the platform, helping other guests make informed decisions and motivating hosts to maintain quality standards.

+### 5. Payment System
+Enables guests to securely pay for their bookings.
+Payments are linked to bookings, with statuses like paid, pending, or failed, ensuring clear tracking of financial transactions.

+### 6. Search and Filtering
+Guests can search for properties by location, price, dates, and amenities.
+This feature improves usability by helping users quickly find the most relevant listings.

+### 7. API Endpoints
+RESTful APIs handle communication between the front-end and back-end.
+They make it possible for external clients or future mobile apps to interact with the system efficiently.

+### 8. Front-End Interface
+A responsive web interface allows users to browse properties, manage bookings, and interact with the system easily.
+Built with HTML, CSS, and JavaScript, it provides an intuitive experience for both guests and hosts.